Your Rights in Foreclosure

 - If you miss some mortgage payments, your mortgage company (also called the lender) sends you a notice letter telling you that you are in “default” on your loan.
 The notice says that you must pay a certain amount of money to catch up on your mortgage.
 They may use terms like “cure” the default, or “reinstate” the mortgage.
 Both of those mean that you need to catch up on your payments.

-- If you do not catch up on your payments, most mortgage companies can start the foreclosure process as soon as you are 4 months delinquent.
+- If you do not catch up on your payments, most mortgage companies can start the foreclosure process as soon as you are 120 days or 4 months behind.

 - You know that your home is in foreclosure because you will get a letter from a law firm.
 The letter will say they have been hired by your mortgage company to foreclose if you do not catch up on your payments.
 The letter may give you an amount that you need to pay to avoid foreclosure.
 If it doesn’t, call the law firm to find out.

 - If you do not catch up, there will be a sheriff’s sale of your home.
 The lawyer must publish a notice of the sale in a special newspaper at least 6 weeks before the sale happens.
-If you need to find that notice call the county and ask.
+If you want to find that notice call your county property records department and ask.
 If you are living in the home that is being foreclosed, a copy of the notice of sheriff sale MUST BE SERVED on you or someone in your household at least 4 weeks before the sale date.
 This means the papers have to be handed to someone in person.

 - You can also lose your home to foreclosure if you fall behind on your Homeowner Association (HOA) payments!
 The HOA can file a lien on your home for the amount you are behind.
-They can include lawyer fees int eh amount.
+They can include lawyer fees in the amount.
 Then they can foreclose on the lien.
 See our Fact Sheet Losing your Home to your Homeowner’s Association.

-- A mortgage company can’t start the foreclosure process if you applied for a loan modification or other option that may help you keep your home.
+- A mortgage company can’t start the foreclosure process if you applied for a loan modification or other workout option AND they haven’t made a decision on your application yet.

 Even if the foreclosure process has already started, a mortgage company must stop the foreclosure sale if you applied for a loan modification or other option after the sale is scheduled but at least 7 business days before the sale happens.
 But if you plan to apply for a loan modification, do not wait until the last minute.
 Send all the paperwork to the mortgage company as soon as you can.